-- 1. Stations of FDD systems with centre frequencies not aligned on both sides of the borderline or with centre frequencies aligned using preferential PCI codes given in Annex 5 may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 65 dBμV/m/5MHz at a height of 3 m above ground at the borderline between countries and does not exceed a value of 49 dBμV/m/5MHz at a height of 3 m above ground at a distance of 6 km inside the neighbouring country. - 2.
-Stations of MFCN FDD systems with centre frequencies aligned on both sides of the borderline using non-preferential PCI codes given in Annex 5 may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 49 dBμV/m/5 MHz at a height of 3 m above ground at the borderline between countries. - 3.
-It is usually not considered necessary to define preferential frequencies.
-If administrations wish to agree on frequency coordination based on preferential frequencies, while ensuring a fair treatment of different operators then they can do so based on mutual agreements.
-In this case field strength levels in paragraph 1 above may be applicable.
+- 1. Stations of MFCN FDD systems with centre frequencies not aligned on both sides of the borderline or with centre frequencies aligned using preferential PCI codes given in Annex 5 may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 59 dB_μV/m/5MHz at a height of 3 m above ground at the borderline between countries and does not exceed a value of 41 dB_μV/m/5MHz at a height of 3 m above ground at a distance of 6 km inside the neighbouring country. - 2.
+Stations of MFCN FDD systems with centre frequencies aligned on both sides of the borderline using non-preferential PCI codes given in Annex 5 may be used without coordination with a neighbouring country if the mean field strength produced by the cell (all transmitters within the sector) does not exceed the value of 41 dBμV/m/5 MHz at a height of 3 m above ground at the borderline between countries. - 3.
+It is not usually considered necessary to define preferential frequencies.
+If administrations/operators wish to agree on cross-border coordination based on preferential frequencies, while ensuring a fair treatment of different operators, then they can do so based on agreements/operator arrangements.

-The following table gives overview of the trigger values of the field strength and the relevant sections of this Annex.
+The following table gives an overview of the trigger values of the field strength and the relevant sections of this Annex.